behdad/gdocs-me-up/README.md

 7. **Bullet/Numbered Lists**: Detects GDocs bullet styles, outputting `<ul>` / `<ol>`.
 If the doc is RTL, we do `<ul dir="rtl">` so bullets align on the right.
 8. **Google Fonts**: Gathers unique fonts used in the doc.
 Inserts a `<link>` to [fonts.googleapis.com](https://fonts.googleapis.com/) so text families match.
 9. **Neutralized Headings**: Browsers normally inflate `<h3>`.
 We override heading tags (`h1..h6 { font-size: 1em }`) so Google Docs’ inline style alone sets the final size.
-10. **Minimal .htaccess**: Writes a `DirectoryIndex index.html`, so your exported folder works out-of-the-box if served by Apache.

 ---